kysela-petr/django-select2-tags/README.rst

 |Build Status| |Coverage Status|

 **django-select2-tags** provides a form class and form fields to handle storing new Django model values created using Select2_ fields with tags enabled.
+This is a rough project at the moment;
+it doesn't handle required fields well nor does form validation restore tags to inputs.
+It may still help you out, and pull requests are welcome!

 Tested on Python 2.7 and 3.5 with Django 1.10.